1. What is psychotherapy and how does it differ from talking to a friend?

 Al-Anon & Alateen

-Offers hope & help to families & friends of substance abusers
+Offers hope & help to families & friends of substance abuserss.

 American Cancer Society